 There is a lovely quiet elegance to Bill’s interior design which is also evident in his furniture designs.

 I also spoke with some of his staff who helped with the designs and there was a large emphasis on comfort as well as aesthetics.
 Since they often measure their clients for bespoke sofas and chairs, it was a very easy task to design for Baker.

-Even the simplest arrangements were beautiful and the catering by Mary Giuliani
+Even the simplest arrangements were beautiful and the catering by Mary Giuliani was delicious!

 At the party, both Fabiola Beracasa and Tinsley Mortimer were brave enough to drape the snake over themselves while most everyone else avoided this room!
 It had a handler but I joked that he was only there so it wouldn’t eat the parrot that was also hanging out!